Atromitos F.C.: 2012–13 season

 Atromitos finished the 1st half of the season in 4th place, together with Asteras Tripolis and 14 points from the top, but 4 points from 6th place, that doesn't redirect to the playoffs.
 On 6 January 2013, at the debut of Nikos Anastopoulos in the coaching position and the Portuguese footballer Fabio, Atromitos beat Kerkyra 2–0, with two headers.
 From Sokratis Fytanidis at the 26th minute and from Stathis Tavlaridis at the 31st minute.
 In other words, the win was awarded to the team by the two centre backs.
-The team stayed in 4th with Asteras Tripolis, but now 6 points from the 6th place.
+The team stayed in 4th with Asteras Tripolis, but later 6 points from the 6th place.
 One matchday later, they managed to get the 0–0 from PAOK at Toumba, retaining the 6 points difference from PAS Giannina.
 On Matchday 18, they beat Platanias 1–0, getting to be only 3 points from 2nd place.
 The goal was scored by Eduardo Brito.